Donald's Vacation

 Donald's Vacation is a Donald Duck cartoon made by Walt Disney Productions and released by RKO Pictures on August 9, 1940.
-The film, which was directed by Jack King, shows Donald Duck having many troubles with the outdoors when he goes on vacation.
+The film, which was directed by Jack King, shows Donald having many troubles with the outdoors when he goes on vacation.

 Plot

 Donald Duck is taking a vacation in a canoe.
 He is shown to walk over rocks while playing a guitar when the canoe can't go, since his feet and legs are sticking out the bottom of it.
 While playing his guitar, he unwittingly goes through a small waterfall.
 He coughs violently and shakes water off, and gets a fish in his instrument, but he quickly calms down.
 Just as he continues playing, he goes over a waterfall and falls to the bottom.
 After a furious outburst, he emerges from the water with the canoe on his back like a turtle's shell.

 Arriving at his campsite, he pulls a lever which ejects all the supplies he brought along.
 He then converts the canoe into a tent and puts down a sign that says Camp Peaceful.
 He gets out a folding chair with an umbrella, but has trouble making it fold.
 His actions eventually cause the chair to come up below him, put the umbrella inside his shirt, and catapult him into the lake and a patch of cattail grass.
 He emerges with grass on his head like an Indian warrior's dress and stalks back to the campsite underwater.
 As he continues to struggle with the chair, a group of chipmunks are attracted by the noise and come to investigate.
 Donald finally gets the chair to work and settles down for a nap, but unknown to him, the chipmunks are using this as an opportunity to steal his food, and begin carrying it off.
 One of the food items they steal is a Pumpkin, which the chipmunks drill holes into, to make a Jack O' Lantern.
 Some chipmunks carry celery which tickle Donald’s feet, he laughs hysterically for a while, but goes back to sleep.